pantheon-systems/documentation/source/_docs/agency-tips.md

 The Agency and Community team at Pantheon produced a [six part training series](https://pantheon.io/agency-training-series-part-1) that starts with an introduction and moves into power tools and advanced workflows.

 ## HTTPS
-Follow along with our [Launch Essentials](/docs/guides/launch/) guide to automatically provision HTTPS for free using [Let's Encrypt](https://letsencrypt.org).
+Follow our [Launch Essentials](/docs/guides/launch/) guide to automatically provision HTTPS for free using [Let's Encrypt](https://letsencrypt.org).

 ## Solr
 All plans except for the Personal plan can enable [Solr](/docs/solr) for search indexing.
 For installation instructions and additional details, see [Enabling Solr for WordPress](/docs/wordpress-solr), [Enabling Solr with Drupal](/docs/solr-drupal) or [Enabling Solr on Drupal 8](/docs/solr-drupal-8).